Parallel Opportunistic Routing in Wireless Networks

+Our goal in this section is to analyze the power--delay--throughput trade-offs with and without opportunistic routing.
+Provided that per-node transmission rate $R>0$ is given by a constant independent of $n$, we will show later that there exists a trade-off among scaling parameters $M(n)$, $P(n)$, and $D(n)$ for the two routing protocols we consider.
+By assuming the per-node rate of $R$, the trade-off among the four parameters $T(n)$, $M(n)$, $P(n)$, and $D(n)$ is thus essentially reduced to the trade-off among the three parameters $M(n)$, $P(n)$, and $D(n)$ such that any one of them can be changed freely, which in turn determines the other two.
+Note that with a constant rate $R$, the parameter $M(n)$ is proportional to the total throughput $T(n)$ since $T(n)=\Theta(M(n))$ if there is no outage.
+Note that different protocols will lead to different power--delay--throughput trade-offs.

-Our goal in this section is to analyze the power--delay trade-offs with and without opportunistic routing.
-If more power is available, then the per-hop distance can be extended.
-Since the path exponent is greater than or equal to 2, the required power increases at least quadratically in the per-hop distance.
-On the other hand, the total power consumption of multi-hop is linear in the number of hops per S-D pair.
+If more power is available, then per-hop distance can be extended.
+Since the path-loss exponent $\alpha$ is greater than or equal to 2, the required power increases at least quadratically in the per-hop distance.
+On the other hand, the total power consumption of multi-hop is linear in the number of hops per S--D pair.
 Therefore, it seems advantageous to transmit to the nearest neighbor nodes if we want to minimize the total power.
 However, this comes at the cost of increased delay due to more hops.
-We will show that there is a net improvement in the overall power--delay tradeoff when our opportunistic routing is utilized in the network.
+In the following subsections, we first show that there exists a fundamental trade-off between the total transmission power consumption per S--D pair, the average delay per S--D pair, and the total throughput, and then show that there is a net improvement in the overall power--delay tradeoff when our opportunistic routing is utilized in the network.